kedlaya/root-unitary/README.md

 * k3-quartic-f2: Scripts and data associated to smooth quartic surfaces over F2

 POSSIBLE TODO LIST:
-* Improve parallel computation in the current Cython model.
+* Improve scheduling of parallel computation in the current Cython model.
-* Add a port from Sage (based on Python) to Nemo (based on Julia).
+* Add a Julia wrapper for use in Nemo.
 * Use real root isolation instead of (or in addition to) Sturm's theorem.
 One possible implementation, again using FLINT, is available in e-antic.